 The Associate of Applied Science degree may be granted to students who complete the curriculum.
-Students in the program will complete the CPAS exam.
+Students in the program will complete the John Deere University Certifications.

 Special Admissions Requirements: Students who wish to enter the Agriculture Technology/John Deere Tech program must: